 - 1/4 Cup Red onion, diced

-- 2 Slices Cooked Turkey Bacon (or regular bacon), diced
+- 2 Slices Cooked Bacon, diced (omit for vegan)

 Drain the cashews and place into a small food processor (mine is 3 cups.)
 Add the remaining dressing ingredients into the food processor and blend until smooth and creamy, stopping to scrape down the sides often.
 This will take a few minutes so be patient.

 Stir in the dressing until the salad is evenly coated.
-Cover and refrigerate for at least one hour.
+Cover and refrigerate for at least one hour to let the flavors develop.

 Just before serving, mix in the sunflower seeds and cashews and DEVOUR